ahgroup/DSAIDE/auxiliary/docsfordevelopers/documentation.md

 * Run devtools::check_rhub(), devtools::check_win_release() and devtools::check_win_devel()
 * Do a test run of devtools::release() - fix any remaining issues, then re-run and release

+### Notes on 'notes'
+* CRAN check complains about "Undefined global functions or variables" in ggplot2 code.

 ### To manage github actions for CI